Cohttp_lwt_unix.Server

 code and response body

-is true by default.
+.
 The transfer encoding will be detected from the body

 value and set to chunked encoding if it cannot be determined immediately.
 You can override the encoding by supplying an appropriate Content-length